Autonomous Cave Surveying with an Aerial Robot: Experimental Design and Results

 The depth camera sensor model also has a max range of $\SI{5.0}{\meter}$ and operates at $\SI{10}{\hertz}$ for all simulation experiments.
 A collection of motion primitive libraries used for the simulation experiments is shown in \cref{stab:tof}.
 The velocity bounds for the simulation experiments are the same as in the LiDAR case.

-Similar to the LiDAR results, MCG outperforms OG in terms of memory efficiency while maintaining similar exploration performance. \Cref{sfig:6f} depicts the cumulative amount of data comparison in this case.
-After \SI{1500}{\second}, transferring the MCG map requires \SI{4.4}{\mega\byte} as compared to \rssfinal{\SI{153}{\mega\byte}} to incrementally transfer the OG map.
-Because the LiDAR has a larger field of view and lower resolution (i.e., fewer points for the same area of coverage) as compared to the depth camera, this sensor model covers more voxels given a fixed voxel resolution.
-The voxel grid relies on the Markovian assumption of the Bayes filter, which causes conflicting observations of the voxel (free vs. occupied) to rapidly change the probability of occupancy.
-This results in more memory transmitted to reflect these changes and as the field of view increases, the number of affected voxels increases.
-The probability of occupancy of a voxel for all experiments is not clamped even if it exceeds a threshold.
-Similar to the LiDAR reconstruction, the MCG has lower average reconstruction error as compared to the OG approach (see \cref{sfig:dense_voxel_tof}) as shown in~\cref{tab:reconstruction_accuracy}.
+Similar to the LiDAR results, MCG outperforms OG in terms of memory efficiency while maintaining similar exploration performance. \Cref{sfig:6f} depicts the cumulative amount of data transfer in this case.
+After \SI{1500}{\second}, transferring the MCG map requires \SI{4.4}{\mega\byte} and \SI{153}{\mega\byte} to incrementally transfer the OG map.
+Because the LiDAR has a larger field of view and lower resolution (i.e., fewer points for the same area of coverage) as compared to the depth camera, the LiDAR sensor model covers more voxels than a depth camera sensor model with the same voxel resolution.
+Rapid occupancy probability changes together with increasing field of view result in more affected voxels, which increases the amount of data that is transmitted.
+Voxel occupany probability is unclamped even if thresholds are exceeded.
+Similar to the LiDAR reconstruction, the MCG approach has lower average reconstruction error as compared to the OG approach (see \cref{sfig:dense_voxel_tof}) as shown in~\cref{tab:reconstruction_accuracy}.